-Type of projects Section in the application form Type of change What can be done When to submit/approve Regular projects Timeline Timeline Lifetime extension of 6 months Only allowed once during the project lifetime.
+Type of projects Section in the application form Type of change What can be done When to submit/approve Regular projects Timeline Timeline Lifetime extension of 6 months.
+Only allowed once during the project lifetime.
 Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
-Regular and Small-scale projects Partners Inactivating partners Setting partners as inactive Can be submitted and approved while a report is open.
+Regular and Small-scale projects Partners Inactivating partners Setting partners as inactive.
+Can be submitted and approved while a report is open.
 Regular and Small-scale projects Partners Changes to partner's legal status and/or State aid status Change of partner's legal status and/or State aid status.
 (If a change of legal status accompanies a change of the organisation's name, this name change can also be included in the minor change.)
-This requires a new letter of intent and a new State aid declaration, if applicable.
+This requires a new letter of intent and a new State aid declaration, if applicable 1 .
 Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
-Regular and Small-scale projects Work plan Activities, deliverables and target values Updates of activity descriptions, adjusting deliverable indicators and their targets Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
-Regular and Small-scale projects Work plan Investments - adjusted item Adjustments to description of an investment.
-Partner budget remains the same.
-Changes to investment costs require a major change Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.
+Regular and Small-scale projects Work plan Activities and deliverable targets Updates of activity descriptions and adjustments of deliverable targets.
+Can be submitted while a report is open, but approval is granted only after the report has been approved by the JS.